 If it's spring or summer when flowers are abundant in your own garden, why not use what's in your garden.

-Making your own homemade gift basket ideas will not only make this a charming and personal gift but will make it more affordable for you.
+Making your own homemade gift basket ideas will not only make this a charming and personal gift but will make it more affordable for you and more heartfelt.

 A floral basket for a man could be different flowers of one color or mixed with blue, white, soft green, lavender, or yellow.
 Flowers such as Larkspur, Roses, Gerberas, Green Bupleurum, Carnations, Asters, Hydrangeas, Lilies, Baby's Breath, Spray Chrysanthemums....